maryamkolyaei/LLM-Pretraining-Data-Pipeline/README.md

 **The pipeline is orchestrated via:**
 - 1. Install dependencies: pip install -r requirements.txt, pereferably in a clean environment and 2. python run_pipeline.py
-- 2. Run inside Docker
+- 2. A Dockerfile is also provided for containerised execution.

 !python run_pipeline.py #executes every stage of the end-to-end data pipeline